Did you know: Midrive learners pass in 17 fewer hours than the UK average, saving time and money! Find out more.

 Is an intensive driving course easier?

 The short answer is no, they’re not.
-Regardless of whether you choose to take 2 hours of driving lessons a week or you take a week long course, you will still need to take exactly the same driving test.
-You will need to take your theory test and learn all of the manoeuvres in order to pass your driving test.
+Regardless of whether you choose to take 2 hours of driving lessons a week or you take a week-long course, you will still need to take exactly the same driving test with far less time to mentally prepare.

-Some learner drivers might find an intensive course easier, but this is purely down to the way that an individual learns best.
-Whilst some learners can struggle with the pressure of an intensive driving course, others find the fast-pace of an intensive course to be really beneficial.
+Some learner drivers might find an intensive course easier, but that’s purely down to the way an individual likes to learns.
+Whilst some learners can struggle with the pressure of an intensive driving course, others find the fast-pace to be stimulating and beneficial.